rails/rails/guides/source/association_basics.md

 ##### Saving Behavior of Associated Objects

-Assigning an object to a `belongs_to` association does _not_ automatically save the object.
-It does not save the associated object either.
+Assigning an object to a `belongs_to` association does _not_ automatically save either the current object or the associated object.
+However, when you save the current object, the association is saved as well.

 ### `has_one`